Cornelius Carter

-Cornelius Carter (born Greenville, Mississippi) is a dancer, choreographer, and professor emeritus of dance.
+Cornelius Carter is a dancer, choreographer, and professor emeritus of dance.
 He is the director of dance at the University of Alabama and also the artistic director of Transition into Performance (TiP) and of the Alabama Repertory Dance Theatre.

 Biography

-Carter won a scholarship to The Conservatory of Theatre Arts at Webster University in St. Louis, Missouri, after high school.
+Carter was born in Greenville, Mississippi.
+He won a scholarship to The Conservatory of Theatre Arts at Webster University in St. Louis, Missouri, after high school.
 He received his M.F.A. in Dance from the University of Hawaii at Manoa, and joined the Cleo Parker Robinson Dance Ensemble and studied at The Ailey School on scholarship.

-His first major appointment was as the new artistic director for one of the first contemporary dance companies and schools in Reykjavik, Iceland.
+His first major appointment was as the new artistic director for one of the first contemporary dance companies and schools in Reykjavík, Iceland.
 He has been a faculty member at the University of Alabama since 1992 and was tenured in 1998.
 Carter has been a faculty member at the American Ballet Theatre, American Dance Festival (Moscow 1997 and Korea 2002), Bates Dance Festival, and Harvard Summer Dance Festival.